Universality and the circular law for sparse random matrices: Introduction

-\begin{theorem}[Sparse universality principle] Let $0< \alpha \le 1$ be a constant, and let $x$ be a random variable with mean zero and variance one.
-Assume that the real and complex parts of $x$ are independent; namely, that $\Re(x)$ is independent of $\Im(x)$.
-Let $X_n$ be the $n$ by $n$ sparse matrix ensemble for $x$ with parameter $\alpha$, and let $Y_n$ be the $n$ by $n$ matrix having iid copies of $x$ for each entry (in particular, $Y_n$ is \emph{not} sparse).
+The main result of the current paper is the following: \begin{theorem}[(Sparse universality principle)] Let $0< \alpha\le1$ be a constant, and let $x$ be a random variable with mean zero and variance one.
+Let~$X_n$ be the $n$ by $n$ sparse matrix ensemble for $x$ with parameter $\alpha$, and let $Y_n$ be the $n$ by $n$ matrix having i.i.d. copies of $x$ for each entry (in particular,~$Y_n$ is \textup{not} sparse).
 For each $n$, let $M_n$ be a deterministic $n$ by $n$ matrix such that

 and let $A_n:= M_n + X_n$ and $B_n := M_n + Y_n$.
-Then, $\mu_{\frac 1{\sqrt n} A_n} - \mu_{\frac1{\sqrt n} B_n}$ converges in probability to zero. \end{theorem}
+Then, ${\mu_{(1/{\sqrt n}) A_n}} - \mu_{(1/{\sqrt n}) B_n}$ converges in probability to zero. \end{theorem}

-Figure~\ref{F:Univ} gives an illustration of Theorem~\ref{MainThm} with non-trivial $M_n$ for sparse and non-sparse Bernoulli and Gaussian ensembles.
-In \cite{KVuInPrep} a description is given for the asymptotic distribution of the ESD of a random matrix of the form $M_n + X_n$, where $M_n$ is an arbitrary diagonal matrix.
+Figure~\ref{FUniv} gives an illustration of Theorem~\ref{MainThm} with nontrivial $M_n$ for sparse and nonsparse Bernoulli and Gaussian ensembles.

+In~\cite{Rogers2010}, a method is given for predicting the eigenvalue distributions of a random matrix plus a deterministic matrix and also of a random matrix multiplied by a deterministic matrix.

-Relating the sparse case to the non-sparse case in the above theorem is quite useful, since many results are known for random matrices with non-sparse iid entries, including a number of results in \cite{TVuK2008}.
-One of the motivating consequences of Theorem~\ref{MainThm} is the following result, which is a combination of Theorem~\ref{MainThm} and Theorem~\ref{TVuCircLaw}, the non-sparse circular law proven in \cite{TVuK2008}.
+Relating the sparse case to the nonsparse case in the above theorem is quite useful, since many results are known for random matrices with nonsparse i.i.d. entries, including a number of results in \cite {TVuK2008}.
+One of the motivating consequences of Theorem~\ref{MainThm} is the following result, which is a~combination of Theorems~\ref{MainThm}~and~\ref{TVuCircLaw}, the nonsparse circular law proven in~\cite{TVuK2008}.

-\begin{theorem}[Sparse circular law] Let $0 < \alpha \le 1$ be a constant and let $x$ be a random complex variable with mean zero and variance one, such that $\Re(x)$ and $\Im(x)$ are independent.
-Let $X_n$ be the sparse matrix ensemble for $x$ with parameter $\alpha$.
+\begin{theorem}[(Sparse circular law)] Let $0 < \alpha\le1$ be a constant, and let $x$ be a random complex variable with mean zero and variance one.
+Let~$X_n$ be the sparse matrix ensemble for $x$ with parameter $\alpha$.
 Then the ESD for $\frac1{\sqrt n} X_n$ converges in probability to the uniform distribution on the unit disk. \end{theorem}